Area: 77,181 sq. mi.

-The principal sector of the economy in the Kyrgyz Republic is agriculture, which constitutes about 50% of GDP and more than one-third of employment.
+Agriculture is an important sector of the economy in the Kyrgyz Republic.
+By the early 1990s, the private agricultural sector provided between one-third and one-half of some harvests.
+In 2002 agriculture accounted for 35.6% of GDP and about half of employment.
 The Kyrgyz Republic's terrain is mountainous, which accommodates livestock raising, the largest agricultural activity.
-Main crops include cotton, tobacco, vegetables, and fruit.
-By the early 1990s, the private agricultural sector provided between one-third and one-half of some harvests.
-Wool, leather, and silk also are major commodities.
+Main crops include wheat, sugar beets, cotton, tobacco, vegetables, and fruit.
+Wool, meat, and dairy products also are major commodities.

 While the Kyrgyz Republic initially remained in the ruble zone, stringent conditions set by the Russian Government prompted the Kyrgyz Republic to introduce its own currency, the som, in May 1993.
 Withdrawal from the ruble zone was done with little prior notification and initially caused tensions in the region.
 Both Kazakhstan and Uzbekistan temporarily suspended trade, and Uzbekistan even introduced restrictions tantamount to economic sanctions.
 Both nations feared an influx of rubles and an increase in inflation.
 Uzbekistan and Kazakhstan's hostility toward the Kyrgyz Republic was short-lived, and the three nations signed an agreement in January 1994 creating an economic union.
 Economic cooperation within the region, though, is still hampered by unilateral barriers created by the Kyrgyz Republic's neighbors.
 The Kyrgyz Republic has been active in furthering regional cooperation, such as joint military exercises with Uzbek and Kazakh troops.